Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

-which corresponds to the hypothetical time it would take to completely empty an initially saturated zone of the porous medium under the sole effect of evaporation, at a constant rate $q_\mathrm{evap}$.
+which corresponds to the hypothetical time it would take to completely empty an initially saturated zone of the porous medium under the sole effect of evaporation.

-The evaporation flux $q_\mathrm{evap}$ depends \emph{a priori} on mass transfer in the air surrounding the sample, in particular on its relative humidity.
+The evaporation flux $q_\mathrm{evap}$ depends on mass transfer in the air surrounding the sample, in particular on its relative humidity.
 For now we only assume that it is constant in space and time, without making further assumptions on its value.
-Later, we will discuss how this value depends on physical parameters (relative humidity, boundary layer thickness etc., see \emph{Evaporation rates} below).
+All results will be expressed as a function of $\tau$, which abstracts the evaporation rate (Equation \ref{eq : tau}).
+Later, we will discuss how evaporation rates depends on physical parameters (relative humidity, boundary layer thickness etc., and on the Kelvin effect, see \emph{Halo evaporation rate} below).